Bachelor’s Degree Requirements

 - Application for Graduation, Graduation Evaluation and Diploma:

-Undergraduate students must file an Application for Bachelor’s Degree and Diploma with Undergraduate Degree Services in the Office of Admissions and Records before they can be officially evaluated for graduation.
+Undergraduate students must file an Application for Bachelor’s Degree and Diploma with Undergraduate Degree Services in the Office of the Registrar before they can be officially evaluated for graduation.